YehorMoto/YehorMoto/README.md

 ### The most important insights about me

-- :cyclone: Result-oriented
+- :dizzy: Self-motivated
-- :mag_right: Have great attention to details
+- :fire: Concentrated on top-notch solutions
-- :iphone: Love creating pixel-perfect mobile apps
+- :boom: Attentive to details
-- :microscope: Writing clear code using best practice
+- :zap: Technology maniac